Lesson 14 – Transistors and Digital Logic#

 Operation#

 The BJT is a current-controlled device.
-A small current applied to the base, \(I_B\), allows a much larger current to flow between the collector and emitter, \(I_C\).
+A small current injected into the base, \(I_B\), allows a much larger current to flow between the collector and emitter, \(I_C\).
+This amplifying relationship is captured by:

 Field-Effect Transistor (FET)#